William H. Parker (police officer): Police chief

-Although Parker reduced police corruption and cleaned up the overall image of the police, certain sections of the LAPD continued practices similar to the old, semicorrupt control of vice and petty crime.
+Although Parker reduced police corruption and cleaned up the overall image of the police, certain sections of the LAPD continued practices similar to the old, semi-corrupt control of vice and petty crime.
 The vice squad and reserve force continued to remain controversial elements of the police force.
-Parker used elements of the reserve force such as the Organized Crime and Intelligence Division of the LAPD to keep tabs on suspected politicians and their mafia syndicate allies, as well as the notoriously corrupt and narcotic-ridden Hollywood movie industry and its celebrities.
+Parker used elements of the reserve force such as the Organized Crime and Intelligence Division of the LAPD to keep tabs on politicians and their suspected mafia syndicate allies, as well as the notoriously corrupt and narcotic-ridden Hollywood movie industry and its celebrities.
 The 1990 novel and 1997 film L.A.
-Confidential along with the 2013 film Gangster Squad, provide fictional depictions of the LAPD under Parker during these years.
+Confidential, along with the 2013 film Gangster Squad, provide fictional depictions of the LAPD under Parker during these years.

 Under Parker, the LAPD faced accusations of police brutality and racism towards the city's African American and Latino residents.
 According to a documentary commissioned by the LAPD in 2009, Parker supported the city's power structure, which he denied was racist as late as the 1960s.
 Some critics see Parker's policies as responsible for ongoing tensions between the LAPD and minorities.
 Although Parker testified to the Civil Rights Commission in 1959 that segregation was not a problem, in 1962, he ordered the desegregation of the LAPD.
 When asked by the Commission about discrimination against minorities, he replied "I think the greatest dislocated minority in America today are the police."

-Parker was also known to publicly make callous and racist remarks towards minorities, African-Americans especially and he largely refused to hire black police officers.
+Parker was also known to publicly make callous and racist remarks towards minorities, African-Americans especially, and he largely refused to hire black police officers.
 During most of his tenure, those already on the force were prohibited from having white partners.
-Perpetrators of white supremacist violence were never brought to justice under his tenure.
+Media reports also referred to numerous instances of white supremacist violence that went unresolved during Parker's tenure.